-Biden denies sexual assault allegation, in his first statement on Tara Reade's claims
+Biden denies sexual assault allegation, in his first comments on Tara Reade's claims

 WOMEN'S GROUP VOCAL ON KAVANAUGH NOW SILENT ON BIDEN ALLEGATION

-This comes as records from Biden's more than three decades as a senator, which are kept under seal at the University of Delaware, have come under increased scrutiny as well.
+This comes as records from Biden's more than three decades as a senator, some of which are kept under seal at the University of Delaware, have come under increased scrutiny as well.
 Many, including the Washington Post editorial board, are calling on the nominee to push for the records' release.

 "Insisting on an inventory doesn’t mean one believes Ms. Reade or doesn’t believe her.
 It signals only a desire for the public to know all that’s able to be known, which ought to be in everyone’s interest," The Post's editorial read.